TYPO3GmbH/site-intercept/README.md

 Sub tree splitting and tagging takes a while, jobs are queued with a rabbitmq and a single symfony command cli worker does the main job.

+#### Bitbucket to packagist hook
+Sends bitbucket webhook push events to packagist to update according packages as packagist currently cannot use the bitbucket *server* payloads directly.
+Requests to the hook have to be sent via https://intercept.typo3.com/bitbucketToPackagist?apiToken=token&username=user

 ## Web interface